PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

 **Insight:**

-- The three major credit bureaus (Equifax, TransUnion,and Experian) have the highest number of complaints.
+- The three major credit bureaus (Equifax, TransUnion, and Experian) have the highest number of complaints.
 - Most firms have high timely response rates (> 97%).
-- Large national banks like Bank of America and Wells Fargo show slightly lower response rates, possibly due to the volume of customers.
+- Large national banks like Bank of America and Wells Fargo show slightly lower response rates, possibly due to high volume of customers.
 - Indicates need for proactive customer service, not just reactive complaint handling.